astronomer/docs/astro/set-up-data-lineage.md

 ## Extract lineage metadata from Apache Airflow® operators using supported extractors

-Astro uses the [OpenLineage Airflow library](https://openlineage.io/docs/integrations/airflow/) (`openlineage-airflow`) to extract lineage from Airflow tasks and stores that data in the Astro control plane.
+Astro uses the [OpenLineage Apache Airflow® library](https://openlineage.io/docs/integrations/airflow/) (`openlineage-airflow`) to extract lineage from Airflow tasks and stores that data in the Astro control plane.
 This package includes [default extractors](https://openlineage.io/docs/integrations/airflow/default-extractors) for popular Airflow operators.

 The latest version of the OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.mdx) by default, meaning that you can use all default extractors without additional configuration.
 If you use an Airflow operator that includes a default extractor in your DAG, the operator automatically generates lineage metadata to the **Lineage** page on Astro.